NordicSemiconductor/IOS-nRF-Mesh-Library/nRFMeshProvision/Documentation.docc/Provisioning.md

 Knowing the key, the new device, now called a Node, can exchange mesh messages with other nodes.

 > To provision a new device, the provisioner does not need to have an address assigned.
-Having a Unicast Address makes the provisioner a node.
+Having a Unicast Address makes the provisioner a configuration manager node.

-A provisioner with a Unicast Address assigned may also configure nodes after they have been provisioned.
-Configuration messages are sent between *Configuration Client* model on the provisioner and *Configuration Server* model on the target device, and, on the Upper Transport layer, are encrypted using the node's Device Key, generated during provisioning.
+A configuration manager may configure nodes after they have been provisioned.
+Configuration messages are sent between *Configuration Client* model on the manager and *Configuration Server* model on the target device, and, on the Upper Transport layer, are encrypted using the node's Device Key, generated during provisioning.